apollosandoval/nutritrack-capstone/client/README.md

 - As a user, I can compose a new message to send to another user.

 #### History
+###### Layout:
+- As a user, I can see a summary of my daily intake on prior days.
+- As a user, I can see a detailed summary of my weekly intake.
+- As a user, I can see a detailed summary of my monthly intake.
+###### Functionality:
+- As a user, I can edit the content of a specific meal.

 #### Allies
+- As a user, I can see a list of the people I am working with to attain my goals.
+- As a user, I can click a member of the list and send them a new message.

 #### Settings
+- As a user, I can edit my personal display settings.
+- As a user, I can modify my personal nutritonal goals in order to meet my needs.